Heal and Tone with Natural Walking

 Natural walking, step-by-step:

 Feel your feet on the ground.
-Feeling your feet on the floor and the sensation of your toes inside your shoes activates the nerves in the legs and the sacral plexus of nerves in the pelvis.
+Feeling your feet on the floor and the sensation of your toes inside your shoes activates the sacral plexus of nerves in the pelvis.
 This circuit wakes up the restorative nervous system and helps the body ground and relax.

-Imagine your legs sending roots down into the earth, and then a cord from the crown of your head to the sky.
 Our physiology doesn’t know the difference between real and imaginary.
+Imagine you’re a tall seaweed swaying on the ocean floor that has roots far down into the earth.
+Then imagine you also reach up the sky.
+This visualization both relaxes and stabilizes the nervous system, making the body feel lighter, fluid and more grounded at the same time.
 Your body might begin to soften and sway a bit.
-I imagine I’m a tall seaweed on the ocean floor.
-This visualization both relaxes and stabilizes the nervous system, making the body feel lighter, fluid and more grounded at the same time.

 Next, without gripping, contract the pelvic floor a little to make sure it’s awake.
 This further stimulates the sacral plexus of nerves that oppose the stress response.
 The yogic tradition calls the sphincters of the pelvic floor Bandhas.
 Bandha activation is a mainstay of grounding the body and recruiting its central axis of power.